YahyaGamal/Housing_ABM_Simple_UI/README.md

 ## Run the model

-To run the model, first press on the `setup` button and then press on the `go nYears` button.
+To run the model, first press on the `Setup` button and then press on the `go nYears` button.
 Please make sure you do not switch the `Baseline-type` during the run time.
 Also, please note that pressing `setup` will always revert back the parameters to the baseline values.

 ![Image](https://github.com/YahyaGamal/Housing_ABM_Simple_UI/blob/main/Images/06.png)